thoughtspot/thoughtspot.github.io/_reference/tscli-command-ref.md

   * `--mount_point` `MOUNT_POINT`

     Directory on all cluster nodes where the NFS filesystem should be mounted (target).
-This directory does not have to already exist.
+This directory does not need to already exist.
 If this directory already exists, a new directory is not created and the existing directory is used for mounting.
 For example: `/mnt/external` (default: None)